Replacing a lost, stolen or damaged SUNYCard

 - In Person at SUNYCard Office: You can stop by the SUNYCard Office during normal business hours to have your card deactivated.
 The SUNYCard Office is located in Campus Center B52 and is open Mon – Fri 8:30 am to 4:30 pm (8 am to 4 pm during Summer Hours).

-- In Person at UPD: You can stop by the University Police Department (located between Indian Quad and Liberty Terrace) to have your SUNYCard deactivated whenever the SUNYCard Office is closed.
+- In Person at UPD or your residence office: You can stop by the University Police Department or your residence office to have your SUNYCard deactivated whenever the SUNYCard Office is closed.

-- When the SUNYCard Office reopens, Resident Students are required to return the temporary card to the SUNYCard Office and follow the process to replace their previously issued SUNYCard (see below).
+- When the SUNYCard Office reopens, students are required to return the temporary Dane It card to the SUNYCard Office and follow the process to replace their previously issued SUNYCard (see below).

-If you find your SUNYCard or have it returned to you after you have deactivated it, bring it to the SUNYCard Office to have it reactivated.
-This ensures that you are the rightful owner of the card before it is reactivated and your SUNYCard privileges can be restored at the SUNYCard Office.
-The SUNYCard Office cannot reactivate a card that was previously replaced (i.e. you had your SUNYCard replaced previously and found the one that was originally issued to you).
+If you find your SUNYCard or have it returned to you after you have deactivated it, you can now go online or bring it to the SUNYCard Office to have it reactivated.
+The SUNYCard Office cannot reactivate a card that was previously replaced.

 If your SUNYCard is lost, stolen or damaged and you need to replace it, visit the SUNYCard Office located in Campus Center B52 to have it replaced.
 The fee to replace a lost, stolen or visibly damaged SUNYCard is $20.